solemnsky/solemnsky/README.md

 However, it suffers some unfortunate limitations and in recent years has become increasingly stagnant.
-Cue solemnsky: a new altitude -- an al2itude, if you will -- that exposes itself to community development and addresses its successor's old problems with a new light.
+Cue solemnsky: a new altitude -- an al2itude, if you will -- that exposes itself to community development and addresses its predecessor's old problems with a new light.

 Welcome to solemnsky: the open-source competitive multiplayer 2d plane game.